Why should students not have homework?

 Snatches time away from loved ones

 In such a busy world, spending time with those we love is extremely important.
-It lets us reconnect to our human side.
-We weren't made to be working all the time.
+It lets us recharge and socialize with meaning.
+We weren't made to be working (or studying) all the time.

 An excessive amount of homework can snatch away the remaining free time we might have.
-Work-life balance is important, and too much homework does not support that.
+School-life balance is important, and too much homework does not support it.

 Takes time away from other passions and hobbies

 Homework takes time away from our other passions and hobbies.
-Whether that's sports or art, homework hinders us from enjoying and progressing in activities we love.
+Whether that's sports or art, homework prevents us from enjoying and progressing in activities we love.

-We are human beings, not robots; we thrive when we do the things we want.
+We are human beings, not robots; we thrive when we follow our passions.
 We grow from it.
+Sometimes, students turn to an online paper writing service to save time for their favorite activities.

 Prioritizes memorization

-Most homework is given so that students can memorize the answers to problems given in class.
-This time could be used much more efficiently and creatively.
+Why should kids not have homework?
+Most homework is given so that students can memorize the answers to the questions given in class.
+Yet, their time could be used much more efficiently.

 Pushes students to cheat